Cooperly/v2flags/README.md

 Use these flags on a weaker client that wants a bit of additional performance, while keeping the game relatively stable.
 <br>
-These won't give you less hitches, and don't generally have as much of an impact as Performance Focused.
+These won't give you as much of an impact as Performance Focused, and hitches while reduced could still show up.

 You may also need to include -Xms2G and -Xmx2G (or whatever memory you want allocated) if you are running this on the vanilla launcher, (just don't) This is primarily made for MultiMC based launchers (such as Prism) which disallow those values being present.